desktop/desktop/docs/process/releasing-updates.md

 Once your app updates and you see the visible changes in your app and there are no spikes in errors, celebrate 🎉!!!
 You did it!

 Also it might make sense to continue to monitor Haystack in the background for the next 24 hours.

+## Stopping a Release Mid-flight

+So let's say you kicked off a release with chatops on accident.
+Here's how you fix that.

+When you kicked off the release, a branch with the prefix `__release-${channel}-` was created in the GitHub repo.
+Use that branch name to find the proper CI jobs below.

+1. Delete the pending release from Central
+2. Cancel the Appveyor release job
+3. Cancel the CircleCI release job
+4. Delete the CI release job branch from GitHub
+5. Breathe a sigh of relief

+You don't need to do anything with your manually created release branch, that you referred to in the chatops command.
+Feel free to re-use it.